 However, I want to take it another step back.
 (See how scattered my thoughts are?)
 A week before Le-Vel’s lawyers sent me a this cease and desist letter.
 It says that I made assertions of Le-Vel “is an illegal pyramid scheme”, “is not a legitimate business”, and “sells THRIVE patches that are placebos with no ingredients” among other things.

-I can't believe they read the same article I wrote on Le-Vel.
-I don't use the word "illegal" other than to quote the FTC's guidelines on MLMs and pyramid schemes.
-I only use "legitimate" in a general reference to pyramid schemes (again based on the FTC's guidance).
-The one about the patches is the most interesting because I said specifically, "Dove Beauty Patch has no ingredients."
-The Dove Beauty Patch is not a product by Le-Vel (or even a real product) and the article makes no mention of the word "placebo."
+I can’t believe they read my Le-Vel Thrive Review.
+I don’t use the word “illegal” other than to quote the FTC’s guidelines on MLMs and pyramid schemes.
+I only use “legitimate” in a general reference to pyramid schemes (again based on the FTC’s guidance).
+The one about the patches is the most interesting because I said specifically, “Dove Beauty Patch has no ingredients.”
+The Dove Beauty Patch is not a product by Le-Vel (or even a real product) and the article makes no mention of the word “placebo.”